imup-io/client/README.md

     	api endpoint for liveness checkins default is https://api.imup.io/v1/realtime/livenesscheckin -locate.url value
-    	The base url for the Locate API (default https://locate.measurementlab.net/v2/nearest/) -log-file-path string
+    	The base url for the Locate API (default https://locate.measurementlab.net/v2/nearest/) -log-file string
-     writes a log file to the user-specific path, default is unset -log-to-file
+     writes a log file this file, default is unset -log-to-file
-    	if enabled, will log to the default root directory to use for user-specific cached data, default is false -no-gateway-discovery
+    	if enabled, will log to the default root directory to use for user-specified cached data, default is false -no-gateway-discovery
     	do not attempt to discover a default gateway, default is true -no-speed-test